adfaure/open-calorie-tracker/README.md

 # Todo

+- The library charts_flutter seems inactive, I think https://pub.dev/packages/fl_chart is probably a better solution.
+  - Further more including a piechart into a page view is broken, and a pull requests is waiting since June
 - Localize the application eng/fr.
   - Almost done, find a way to localize the error form's error messages.
 - Add food details (lipid, iron etc)